Film selection

 Patron of the 2025 edition

-We are delighted (and honoured) to welcome Benjamin Védrines, considered one of the best mountaineers today, as patron of the 5th edition.
-The list of his latest achievements is simply breathtaking, particularly his speed record on K2 in the summer of 2024, in less than 11 hours, followed by the first paragliding take-off from the mountain.
+We are delighted to welcome Benjamin Védrines, one of the world’s top alpinists, as patron of the 5th edition.
+The list of his latest achievements is simply breathtaking, particularly his speed record on K2 in the summer of 2024 – in less than 11 hours, followed by the first paragliding take-off from the mountain.

 The jury